PixelsForGlory/Procedural/README.md

     }
 }
 ```

+Notes on the setup:

+ - The texture map, like the test map provided in this repository, is setup through a mapping configuration in the static `TextureVoxelMap` list
+ - Index 0 of the texture map should be empty.
+For example, the test texture map has 32x32 squares to map.
+The first 32x32 is completely zeroed out (`float4(0, 0, 0, 0)`)
+ - The texture map needs to save the alpha channel to work properly.

+### Additional settings

 Level of detail can be set on the voxel mesh.
 It will reduce the amount of voxels in the mesh by 2^LOD.